Triknives/Animal-Shelter-API/README.md

 _As described above, this application is an API that is utilized by a shelter, hosting information regarding their current available Cats.
 Cats have their age, name and breed recorded to better allow for an accurate inventory, while allowing potential adopters to "browse" by Breed and so forth.
 Cats can be added to or removed according to the needs of the shelter._

+## API call examples (Get, Post etc..)
+_Below are examples of ways to access the API in various ways, such as POST, GET, DELETE.
+By following the formats below, end points can be accessed which will be further described below._

+## Making calls with Postman

+* GET http://localhost:3000/animals - Will call ALL Cats listed at this time, with respective attributes.
+* POST http://localhost:3000/animals - Will allow for creation of a new Cat, utilizing the attributes below.
+* _breed_
+* _name_
+* age
+* availability
+* A POST example through Postman: http://localhost:3000/animals?breed=Lykoi&name=Brett&age=2&availability=yes
+* PUT http://localhost:3000/animals/:id - Will allow for updating a current Cat.
+When utilizing the keys above with Postman, attributes can be updated more specifically.
+* DELETE http://localhost:3000/animals/:id - This will allow for deletion / removal of a cat in the database by its id listing.

 ## Setup/Installation Requirements

 * _Ruby 2.6.5 is the version used for this project_
 * _Rails 6.0.2.1 is the version used for this project_
 * _Make sure to bundle once checking your rails version, ruby version and the associated versions in your gemfile._
+* _Postman - This is a great tool to quickly access the API and make calls with full CRUD utilizing endpoints specified further in the documentation._

 _Gems Utilized:_
 * _'faker'_